Heat Diffusion Equation (2D)

 For implementation details, refer to the source code.

-Within GeoModBox.jl, the general solution to a non-linear system of equations using either the explicit, implicit, or Crank–Nicolson discretization scheme, assuming constant thermal parameters and using the extended temperature field (including the ghost nodes), is implemented in a combined form as:
+Within GeoModBox.jl, the general solution of a non-linear system using the explicit, implicit, or Crank–Nicolson discretization scheme, assuming constant thermal properties and using the extended temperature field (including ghost nodes), is implemented in the combined form:

 where $\mathbb{C}$ is a constant defining the discretization approach: